sivakreddy/Realtime-Ride-Sharing/README.md

 1. Hassle of planning
 2. Changes in schedule.

 This platform will elimite these two concerns by matching at real time.
-There by making car pooling more pleasent.
+There by making car pooling more pleasent while saving commute costs by as much as 50%.

 ## Data